 Remember the Good Samaritan Law – Save a Life!

-- If you provide help or assist a person experiencing a medical emergency due to alcohol or drugs, you are criminally IMMUNE from being charged, arrested and prosecuted for certain crimes.
+- If you seek help or assist a person experiencing a medical emergency due to alcohol or drugs, you and the person who is believed to be experiencing a medical emergency are criminally IMMUNE from being charged, arrested, prosecuted, or sanctioned for a violation of a condition of pretrial release, probation, or parole for certain crimes.
 (Ann.
 Code Md.
 CR §1-210)

 Where to get treatment